OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 If the value is set to **true**, investigate whether the app saves any kind of sensitive data, check the test case "Testing for Sensitive Data in Local Storage".

 ##### Cloud
-Regardless of using either key/ value or auto backup, it needs to be identified:
+Regardless of using either key/value or auto backup, it needs to be identified:
 - what files are sent to the cloud (e.g. SharedPreferences),
-- if the files contain sensitive information,
+- if the files contain sensitive information and
 - if sensitive information is protected through encryption before sending it to the cloud.

--*Auto Backup**
+- *Auto Backup**
 Auto Backup is configured through the boolean attribute `android:allowBackup` within the application's manifest file.
-If not explicitly set, applications targeting Android 6.0 (API Level 23) or higher enable Auto Backup by default<sup>[10]</sup>.
+If not explicitly set, applications targeting Android 6.0 (API Level 23) or higher enable [Auto Backup](https://developer.android.com/guide/topics/data/autobackup.html#EnablingAutoBackup "Enabling AutoBackup") by default.
 The attribute `android:fullBackupOnly` can also be used to activate auto backup when implementing a backup agent, but this is only available from Android 6.0 onwards.
-Other Android versions will be using key/ value backup instead.
+Other Android versions will be using key/value backup instead.

 ```xml
 android:fullBackupOnly